asyncapi/parser-js/README.md

 `);
 ```

-ParserJS has some built-in Spectral rulesets that validate AsyncAPI documents and inform about good practices.
-[Checks them](./docs/ruleset) for more info.
+[ParserJS has some built-in Spectral rulesets](./docs/ruleset) that validate AsyncAPI documents and inform on good practices.

 ## Using in the browser/SPA applications